-As we’ve collectively navigated the COVID-19 pandemic, we’ve sought comfort wherever we could find it — and we’ve found a lot of it on Netflix.
-As people went into lockdown in the first quarter of 2020, the digital streaming service added 16 million new subscribers.
+As we’ve collectively navigated the COVID-19 pandemic, we’ve sought comfort wherever we could find it — and we’re continuing to find a lot of it on Netflix.
+During the lockdown in the first quarter of 2020, the digital streaming service added 16 million new subscribers.
 Netflix’s stock price surged 27% over a 12-month period.

 A Market Leader, but Still on the Rise

 Netflix added 4.4 million new subscribers in the third quarter of 2021, which was 900,000 above its projection of 3.5 million.
 The company set its sights high for Q4, anticipating growing subscribers by a whopping 8.5 million but delivering just 8.3 million.
 Although that was higher than analysts had predicted, news of slowing new-subscriber acquisitions rattled investors, resulting in a 20% drop in share price following the earnings announcement.
 While not the news Netflix hoped to deliver or investors wanted to hear, the addition of 8.3 million new subscribers brought the company’s total number of paid memberships to 221.84 million, which represents an 8.9% increase year over year.
 In addition, revenue was up 16.3% year over year and full-year revenue increased 19%.

 At present, Netflix’s market cap, or estimated value based on its share price multiplied by the number of shares outstanding, is $176.07 billion.